 Also note, I’m in the United States.
 So, access to some of the items mentioned are subject to your location.

 The first one I used that I liked was by Armoury.
 Armoury went out of business years ago though, but you can still find it at some gaming stores.
 It’s a bit pricey, but it’s a larger can and it goes on well.

 I used their sandable primer, basically their run of the mill one.
 Don’t get their filler primer or anything like that, bad things will happen.
 Dupli-Color also has their primers in white, that lovely rust red color, and gray.

 The second half of the can?
 Yeah, that’s the problem.
 It seems no matter how much I shake the can, how often, the temperatures, and humidity I work at, the second half of the can goes on watery and coverage is terrible.
 So, a bit of a mixed bag there.

 For a good many years I used Krylon’s black primer

 What I’m currently using is Brite Touch

 Like I said, I liked Krylon but it was getting too expensive.
-When I couldn’t justify $6 a can for Krylon, I started looking at primers again.
-I found this one at an automotive store for around $4, tried it, and haven’t looked back since.
+When I couldn’t justify the cost for a can for Krylon, I started looking at primers again.
+I found this one at an automotive store for less, tried it, and haven’t looked back since.